cerplot/luigi/doc/execution_model.rst

 Execution Model
 ---------------

-Luigi has a quite simple model for execution and triggering.
+Trun has a quite simple model for execution and triggering.

 Workers and step execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The most important aspect is that *no execution is transferred*.
-When you run a Luigi workflow,
+When you run a Trun workflow,
 the worker schedules all steps, and
 also executes the steps within the process.